-Michael is a Professor in Classics and Ancient History at the University of Warwick; National Teaching Fellow and Senior Fellow of the Higher Education Academy; Honorary Citizen of Delphi, Greece; President of the Lytham Saint Annes Classical Association; author of several books on the ancient Mediterranean world as well as ancient Global History; and has written and presented a range of TV and Radio documentaries for National Geographic, History Channel, ITV and the BBC.
+Michael is a Professor in Classics and Ancient History at the University of Warwick; National Teaching Fellow and Senior Fellow of the Higher Education Academy; Fellow of the Royal Historical Society; Honorary Citizen of Delphi, Greece; President of the Lytham Saint Annes Classical Association; author of several books on the ancient Mediterranean world as well as ancient Global History; and has written and presented a range of TV and Radio documentaries for National Geographic, History Channel, ITV and the BBC.

 As an honorary citizen of Delphi, I work with the Mayoral office to disseminate globally an understanding of ancient and modern Delphi.

 His research and teaching focuses on aspects of ancient Greek and Roman society, as well as ancient Global History.
 In 2017-8 Michael held a Leverhulme Research Fellowship to work on an ancient global history research project looking at the movement of luxury goods between the Mediterranean and China in antiquity.
 He is a National Teaching Fellow (the UK’s most prestigious award for teaching in Higher Education); Senior Fellow of the Higher Education Academy; winner of the Warwick Award for Teaching Excellence and Foundation Fellow of the Warwick Higher Education Academy.
-In 2015, Michael was also made an honorary Citizenship of Delphi, Greece – Επίτιμος Δημότης Δελφών – in recognition of his work related to the sanctuary of Delphi.
+In 2015, Michael was also made an honorary Citizenship of Delphi, Greece – Επίτιμος Δημότης Δελφών – in recognition of his work related to the sanctuary of Delphi; and in 2019 he was elected a Fellow of the Royal Historical Society.

 Michael's full CV is available to download here.
 A brief overview of some of his more recent activities is listed below.